U.S. expels three Venezuelan diplomats in tit-for-tat move

 That puts it behind only Canada, Saudi Arabia and Mexico on the list of the United States' most important suppliers of oil.

-(Additional reporting by Diego Ore and Daniel Wallis in Caracas, Steve Holland in Washington; Editing by Daniel Wallis and Vicki Allen)
+(Additional reporting by Diego Ore and Daniel Wallis; Editing by Daniel Wallis and Vicki Allen)